Hotel-related key ratios

 Justification: Adjusted EBITDA-margin shows the underlying margin before items affecting comparability and pre-opening costs, depreciation and amortization which increase the possibility to compare earnings in Scandic’s ongoing operations.

-Definition: Earnings before depreciation, interest and taxes.
+Definition: Earnings before interest, taxes, depreciation and amortization.

 Justification: EBITDA is a ratio showing the value that the ongoing operations generates and is therefore of importance to Scandic’s investors, analysts and management.